thejuspk07/ClaimBridge/README.md

 - Charge-total inconsistencies
 - Low-confidence OCR results
 - Lack of correction history
-- Difficulty exporting structured claim data
+- Difficulty exporting structured claim data.

 ClaimBridge demonstrates how document AI can support this workflow while keeping a human reviewer in control.